Nanorod Size Dependence of Coherent Coupling between Individual and Collective Excitations via Transverse Electromagnetic Field: Summary and Conclusions

-From the above observations, we can expect the possibility that prominent coherent coupling between the collective and individual excitations appears for the nanoscale system with sufficiently many transition paths of electrons.
-These results provide a guideline to obtain a large coherent coupling between the collective and individual excitations, which enables a bidirectional energy transfer between the photons and hot carriers.
-In the next step research, we will challenge the large-scale computation to handle a sufficiently large number of electrons, and calculate the induced polarization and response field that directly reflect observed quantities in experiments.
-In particular, exploring the conditions of spontaneous resonance in the collective and individual excitations is important for efficient creation of hot carriers with an antenna effect of the plasmons.
+From the above observations, we can expect the possibility that a prominent coherent coupling between the collective and the individual excitations appears for a nanoscale system with sufficiently many transition paths of electrons.
+These results provide guidelines to obtain a large coherent coupling between the collective and individual excitations, which enables a bidirectional energy transfer between the photons and hot carriers.
+In the next step research, we will challenge large-scale computation to handle a sufficiently large number of electrons, and calculate the induced polarization and response field that directly reflect the quantities observed in experiments.
+In particular, exploring the conditions of spontaneous resonance in the collective and individual excitations is important for efficient creation of hot carriers with an antenna effect on the plasmons.

-\acknowledgment The authors thank Prof.\ N.\ Yokoshi for his fruitful discussions.
+\acknowledgment The authors thank Prof.\ N.\ Yokoshi for the fruitful discussions.
 This work was supported in part by JSPS KAKENHI (Grant Number: JP21H05019).